techrail/bark/README.md

 You should see a text rendered on your browser saying `Hello, vaibhav!`

 # What is it NOT?
-- It is not a replacement for Plaintext logs - Bark should be able to write to a plaintext log file in parallel to throwing items into Postgres.
+- **It is not a replacement for Plaintext logs** - Bark should be able to write to a plaintext log file in parallel to throwing items into Postgres.
+In case Bark server cannot write to the database, it will emit your log messages on the server's STDOUT.
-- It is not an APM - We don't want to throw in Application uptime or Performance Monitoring.
+- **It is not an APM** - We don't want to throw in Application uptime or Performance Monitoring.
 Bark is not supposed to be a monitoring solution at all.
-- It is not trying to replace any Terabyte-scale log analytics system (e.g. ELK Stack, NewRelic, DataDog etc.) that is dedicated more towards enterprise requirements.
+- **It is not trying to replace any Terabyte-scale log aggregation service** - e.g. ELK Stack, NewRelic, DataDog etc. are dedicated more towards enterprise requirements and have capability to handle terabytes of logs.
+Bark does not aim to act as a replacement of such services.
+It aims to be the stepping stone between plaintext and terabyte-scale, enterprise-ready solutions.
-- It is not a CLI tool or a Web server at this point - we don't want to start off with a CLI tool or a Web Service to view your logs or filter them.
-You want that, go run a query against PostgreSQL directly using your terminal or GUI tool of your choice!
+- **It is not a CLI tool or a Web server at this point** - Bark, at this time does not offer a Web Service or a CLI tool to view, filter or tail your logs.
+For that you would have to run a query against PostgreSQL directly using your terminal or GUI tool of your choice (tailing on logs might not be possible though).

-Social Media Preview image Photo by [Lora Ninova](https://unsplash.com/@lorannva?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/U86FnrpRR0k?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
+Social Media Preview and header image Photo by [Lora Ninova](https://unsplash.com/@lorannva?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/U86FnrpRR0k?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)